-01282 834970 info@equestriansurfaces.co.uk www.equestriansurfaces.co.uk surface components, thereby affecting the porosity and life expectancy of the surface.
+01282 834970 info@equestriansurfaces.co.uk www.equestriansurfaces.co.uk

 How soon should I start grading my surface once it's been laid?

 Different types of surface will require a different level of care, but it's important to remember that all surfaces require a regular maintenance routine.